-This section of the site brings together information for trainers about how the RCOG maintains quality in postgraduate medical education.
+Information for trainers on how the RCOG maintains quality in postgraduate medical education.

 Quality strategy for training